TomHoenderdos/UvA_Ruby/tutorials/ruby.markdown

 As a Teacher
 I can grade my students' assignments
-So that they can know their knowlede level
+So that they can know their knowledge level

 @wip
 Scenario: Teacher can grade assignment